-Ensure a smooth recovery by checking your dog’s wound daily.
-Observe your pet’s skin, scars, and stitches.
-Consider taking photos so you can easily show your vet if something looks awry.
+Ensure a smooth recovery by checking your dog's wound daily.
+Observe your pet's skin, scars, and stitches.
+Consider taking photos to show your vet if something looks awry.

 Prevent your dog from licking the wound

-Your dog’s wound heals, it will turn itchy, which could prompt them to lick the injury.
+Your dog's wound heals, turning itchy, which could prompt them to lick the injury.
 Licking should be avoided, however, because this keeps the wound moist and could turn it into a breeding ground for bacteria.
-To ensure a smooth recovery, you may want to look into using protective devices to limit your dog’s access to the incision site.
+To ensure a smooth recovery, you may consider using protective devices to limit your dog’s access to the incision site.